Top 10 Best Jobs in Bridgeport Connecticut - Jobs Increasing 2012 - 2022

 - University of Bridgeport

-Top 10 Jobs in Bridgeport through 2018
+Top 10 Jobs in Bridgeport through 2018: Increases 2010 - 2015

-The Highest Demand jobs in the Bridgeport-Stamford area include numerous openings in industries of Healthcare, Education, Finance, and Insurance.
 Thousands of jobs in new positions and those left by retiring Baby Boomers are available through at least 2014, increasing as the metroplex grows and develops positively each year.

 Salaries in all of these jobs are high and require some training beyond high school.
 Not the Number One Job in this list - Registered Nurses - does not require a 4-year degrees, and hospitals often offer a tuition reimbursement plan.
-TRAVEL NURSING is also very lucrative, offering up to one full year of paid rent/mortage on top of all of the other benefits.
+TRAVEL NURSING is also very lucrative, offering up to one full year of paid rent/mortgage on top of all of the other benefits.

 Top 10 Jobs in Forecast for Bridgeport and Fairfield County, with Average Wage